 Unfortunately, overall, the film isn’t that great.
-The story is too one-sided and ends up being a bit meandering, and I think Paul Newman was completely miscast in the lead.
-But he is surrounded by a decent supporting cast including Ed Asner, Ken Wahl, Rachel Ticotin, Paul Gleason, and Danny Aiello as his bullish coworker.
+The story is too one-sided and ends up being a bit meandering, and most of the action sequences feel awkward and stilted, probably because director Daniel Petrie was more experienced with working on simple human dramas.
+Plus, in my opinion, Paul Newman was completely miscast in the lead.
+(Supposedly, a better-suited Steve McQueen was originally slated for the role.)
+However, Newman is surrounded by a decent supporting cast, including Ed Asner, Ken Wahl, Rachel Ticotin, Paul Gleason, and Danny Aiello as his bullish coworker.

-There wasn’t much information about Fort Apache, the Bronx’s filming locations on any the traditional movie websites, so I had to figure out a lot of them on my own.
-I did have one unique source that helped me figure out a chunk of locations early on in my research (which I discuss in more detail in the “Chasing a Purse–Snatcher” section below) but for this scene, I did on my own.
+There wasn’t much information about Fort Apache, the Bronx’s filming locations on any of the traditional movie websites, so I had to figure out a lot of them on my own.
+I did have one unique source that helped me figure out a chunk of locations early in my research (which I discuss in more detail in the “Chasing a Purse–Snatcher” section below) but for this scene, I did it on my own.

 One obvious clue to go on was the elevated train station seen the background, but the clue that really helped me figure out this location was the “Cristiana Torrente” sign that appears behind Pam Grier.
 After doing a Google search, I found information on a Bronx church named, “Iglesia Cristiana Torrente De Cedrón,” located at 1330 Louis Niñe Boulevard (called Wilkins Avenue at the time of filming).
 Even though the church name wasn’t exactly the same, it still looked promising since it was near a train station whose transit house on the elevated platform was similar to one in the film.
 However, since most of the buildings in the area had been replaced or drastically remodeled, it took me a little time to confirm that I found the right place.